Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

     }
     ```

-- Press `Tab` to accept the suggestion.

 > [!Note]
-> As explained in an earlier lab, Copilot used the new created `FlightLog.cs` file in its context and suggests the `FlightLog.Parse` method.
+> Copilot used the newly created `FlightLog.cs` file in in its context and suggested the `FlightLog.Parse` method.

 - Now, run the app and test the new functionality.